David Hromco, who is returning from retirement temporarily to manage 's deer culling this winter, will earn $40 per hour.

 Mayor Susan Drucker said she has been able to spread some of the deer management duties to other employees, but they still needed someone to run it.

-Sharpshooters working for the U.S. Department of Agriculture expect to begin deer culling next week, depending on conditions of the sites.
+Sharpshooters working for the U.S. Department of Agriculture expect next week, depending on conditions of the sites.

-The culling efforts will take place on private property and city-owned property that is off-limits or closed, such as Grantwood Golf Course and the sewage plant.
+The culling efforts will take place on private property and city-owned property that is off-limits or closed, such as and the sewage plant.
 Drucker said that property owners adjacent to hunting sites have been notified by certified mail.